mokshaproject/moksha/docs/main/PluginEntryPoints.rst

 Moksha Plugin Entry Points
 ==========================

-When the :class:`moksha.middleware.MokshaMiddleware` is loaded, it will automatically load all applications and widgets from those entry points, and store them in ``moksha.apps`` and ``moksha._widgets`` dictionaries.
+When the :class:`moksha.wsgi.middleware.MokshaMiddleware` is loaded, it will automatically load all applications and widgets from those entry points, and store them in ``moksha.common.utils.apps`` and ``moksha.common.utils._widgets`` dictionaries.
 These can then be accessed at any time by any application or widget during any request.

 What is an Entry Point?
 -----------------------